guilhermefarto/ant-colony-optimization/README.md

 	boolean hasValue() { ... }
 ```

-Food can be added to the ACO simulation by right-clicking.
+Food can be added to the ACO simulation by right-clicking the mouse button.

 The size of the food can be modified by pressing <kbd>=</kbd> (to increase food size) or <kbd>-</kbd> (to decrease food size).